midasama3124/cpwalker/README.md

 * cpwalker_elevation: elevation system acquisition and control;
 * cpwalker_navigation: interface with the ROS navigation stack.

-Check the Wifi for more information.
+Check the Wiki for more information.